NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 (:numref:`dem_mosaic`).
 Alignment to MOLA can be done as before, and the alignment transform must be applied to the cameras (:numref:`ba_pc_align`).

 Then, jitter was solved for, as earlier, but for the entire set at once.
-The dense pairwise matches were used.
+Dense pairwise matches were used (:numref:`dense_ip`).
 They were copied from individual stereo directories to a single directory.
 It is important to use the proper naming convention (:numref:`ba_match_files`).

-One could augment the dense matches with all *clean* sparse matches from bundle adjustment, if renamed to the proper convention.
+One could augment or substitute the dense matches with *subpixel-level accurate* sparse matches from bundle adjustment if renamed to the proper convention (:numref:`jitter_ip`).
 This can be helpful to ensure all images are tied together.

 The DEM used as a constraint can be either the existing gridded MOLA product, or it can be created from MOLA with ``point2dem`` (:numref:`jitter_solve_ctx_dem`).